Ohio Estate Planning Lawyer in Columbus, OH

 Our Estate Planning Attorneys Serve the Following Areas

-Sheppard Law Offices, Co., L.P.A. serves individuals, families, and small businesses throughout central Ohio, Northeast Ohio, and the state of Ohio.
+Sheppard Law Offices, Co., L.P.A. serves individuals, families, and small businesses throughout central Ohio, and the state of Ohio.
 With estate planning and probate offices in the following.

 Our Columbus Estate Planning Lawyer Can Help!

 Sheppard Law Office can make the estate planning process easy for you.
-Available across any of our four Ohio locations in Canton, Columbus, Mt Vernon and Newark, our team of probate, estate planning, and tax attorneys can offer you clear and compassionate legal advice seasoned by decades of practical experience and a deep understanding of Ohio inheritance laws.
+Available across any of our three Ohio locations in Columbus, Mt Vernon, and Newark, our team of probate, estate planning, and tax attorneys can offer you clear and compassionate legal advice seasoned by decades of practical experience and a deep understanding of Ohio inheritance laws.

-Contact Sheppard Law Offices today for a free consultation.
+Contact Sheppard Law Offices today to schedule your free consultation.